top of page

 They do not go entirely go away.
 They flare and create discomfort, or they remain deflated and cause no issues at all.

-If your hemorrhoids flare, it's a good sign that something is not optimal regarding your bowel movements or pelvic floor.
+If your hemorrhoids flare, it's a sign that something is not optimal regarding your bowel movements or pelvic floor health.

 You Are Not Alone